echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 DNS is effective on Domains (the whole domain is blocked), while proxy is effective either on Domain (for encrypted traffic) or URL (for unencrypted traffic).

 Given that nowadays the vast majority of traffic is encrypted, the capability of blocking based on URL is limited to a small portion of traffic and proxy is as effective as DNS.

-Theoretically for an operator DNS would be the element of choice given the more limited investments necessary to implement blocking of the Domains, but given the increased usage of external encrypted DNS services DNS is becoming less effective and Operators need to use also SNI analysis to fulfill legal obligations.
+Theoretically for an operator DNS would be the element of choice given the more limited investments necessary to implement blocking of the Domains, but given the increased usage of external encrypted DNS services DNS is becoming less effective and Operators need to use also SNI analysis to fulfil legal obligations.

-In this case the adoption of ECH will put additional problems and limit the possibility to implement the legal blockings, exposing the population to illegal content related to crimes such as Child Sex Abuse Material (CSAM), CyberCrimes or National Security.
+In this case the adoption of ECH will cause additional problems and limit the possibility of implementing the legal blocking requirements, exposing the population to illegal content related to crimes such as Child Sex Abuse Material (CSAM), Cyber Crimes or National Security.

 Given the current international situation where Network Operators implements blocks requested by the jurisdiction that protect the populations against several Cyber Attacks today this is even more important.